Bell's Gap Railroad

-The Bell's Gap Railroad was a 8+1/2 mile long standard gauge railroad in Pennsylvania.
+The Bell's Gap Railroad was a 8+1/2 mile long railroad in Pennsylvania.
 It was inaugurated in 1873 and consolidated in 1874.
+The original construction was narrow-gauge.

 History

-The Bell's Gap Railroad Company was incorporated under the general law of Pennsylvania on 11 May 1871, to construct a railway from Bell’s Mills, on the Pennsylvania Railroad, to Lloyds in Cambria County.
+The Bell's Gap Railroad Company was incorporated under the general law of Pennsylvania on 11 May 1871, to construct a railway from Bell's Mills, on the Pennsylvania Railroad, to Lloyds in Cambria County.
 The construction began in 1872, and the 8+1/2 mile long line was put in operation in June 1873.

 The Pennsylvania & North Western Railroad Company became the successor by change of name of the Bell's Gap Railroad Company on 9 May 1874.

+In 1883 and 1884, the Pennsylvania & North Western Railroad Company (under control of the Pennsylvania Railroad) converted the original 3 foot gauge trackage to standard gauge.

 Route and track

 The grade was very heavy, the maximum of 158.4 feet to the mile (3.0 %) being continuous for 6+3/4 mile.

 The sharpest curvature was 28° with a 206 feet radius.
 There were ten of these curves on the maximum grade, two of which were 600 feet long with a turning an angle of 168°.

 The weight of rail was 35 pounds to the yard (17.5 kg/m).